johnheenan/minform/README.md

 What is required is a POSIX compliant shell and file system for use with `npm run` that includes support for `ln` and `rm`.

-So, any desktop/laptop/server OS with a Linux, BSD or UNIX like kernel, including macOS; Windows with WSL; any mobile or tablet OS with app which supports a POSIX compliant shell; any embedded system with BusyBox and a way to install packages, such as with `curl` and piping to `sh`.
-Further information to be provided.
+So, any desktop/laptop/server OS with a Linux, BSD or UNIX like kernel, including macOS; Windows with WSL; any mobile or tablet OS with app which supports a POSIX compliant shell; any embedded system with BusyBox and a way to install packages, such as with `curl` and piping to `sh`, such as with `curl -qL https://www.npmjs.com/install.sh | sh` as documented at (npm Direct Download)[https://github.com/npm/cli#direct-download], which downloads and installs npm with node bundled.

 What is not supported is Windows using `cmd` for `npm run`.
 Install WSL if using Windows.